 Dr Felix Apiribu is a senior lecturer at the Department of Nursing of the College of Health Sciences, Kwame Nkrumah University of Science and Technology (KNUST).
 He is also a Fellow of the Ghana College of Nursing and Midwifery (FGCNM), a college established by the provisions of the Specialist Health Training and Plant Medicine Research ACT 833 2011 to promote specialist education, continuous professional development and postgraduate nursing, midwifery and related programmes and contribute to the formulation of policies to improve health outcomes.

 He is a member of the Ghana Registered Nurses and Midwives' Association (GRNMA), a member of the Network-Together for health, a member of the Sigma Theta Tau International, and a member of the Nurse Educators Group (NEG).
 In 2014, he received the Sigma Theta Tau International Foundation for Nursing leadership education grant (Omicron Delta Leadership Education Grant) to help support expenses associated with participating in the 25th International Nursing Research Congress in Hong Kong, 24-28 July 2014.

-His research interest includes communication in health care settings, learning styles, medical-surgical nursing, intimate partner violence, including domestic violence, the nursing process and the role of the nurse/midwife professional in nursing education.
+His research interest includes communication in health care settings, learning styles, medical-surgical nursing, intimate partner violence, domestic violence, the nursing process and the role of the nurse/midwife professional in nursing education.
 He has research publications in reputable international journals in these areas.
 He has extensive experience in the management of Nursing Training Colleges and is a consultant to the Ghana National Health Insurance Authority (NHIA).
 He has also served as a part-Time lecturer to the Presbyterian University College at Abetifi, Agogo Campus in Ghana.
 He has provided consultancy services to several Ministry of Health (M.O.H) institutions and hospitals in credentialing and health auditing.
 He is an external examiner to the Nursing and Midwifery Council of Ghana.
 He is currently the coordinator of the Ministry of Health (M.O.H) health training institutions affiliated to the Kwame Nkrumah University of Science and Technology (KNUST) and moderates a number of universities and health training colleges affiliated to KNUST.
-He is an experienced leturer with over 20 years of teaching experience.
+He is an experienced lecturer with over 20 years of teaching experience.
 He is married with two children.